 On February 25, 2016, the Company, along with its operating partnership, Arbor Realty Limited Partnership (the "Partnership"), and its taxable REIT subsidiary, entered into an asset purchase agreement (the "Purchase Agreement") to acquire the ACM Agency Business (as described below) for \$250.0 million.
 Arbor Commercial Mortgage ("ACM") is the Company's external manager and a related party to the Company.
 The purchase price is to be paid 50% in cash and 50% in units of limited partnership interest in the Partnership which are redeemable for cash, or at the Company's option, for shares of the Company's common stock on a one-for-one basis ("OP Units").
 The equity component of the purchase price consists of 19.23 million OP Units which was based on a stock price of \$6.50 per share.
-Each of the OP Units will be paired with a share of the Company's newly-designated Special Voting Preferred Stock which will entitle ACM to one vote per share on any matter submitted to a vote of the Company's stockholders.
-The OP Units are entitled to receive distributions if and when the Company's Board of Directors authorizes and declares common stock distributions.
+Each of the OP Units will be paired with a share of the Company's newly-designated Special Voting Preferred Stock which will entitle ACM to one vote per share on any matter submitted to a vote of the Company's to the COmpany's beard of Directors authorizes and declares common stock distributions.
 The purchase price is subject to potential adjustment based on changes in the value of ACM's servicing portfolio being acquired on the closing date.
 ACM has offered the option, at the discretion of the Special Committee of the Company's board of directors, to provide for up to \$50.0 million of financing to satisfy a portion of the cash consideration to be paid by the Company.
 All ACM employees directly related to the ACM Agency Business (approximately 230 employees) will become employees of the Company following the consummation of the Proposed Acquisition.